umarhassan-mitodl/wgs.700-spring-2017/content/pages/syllabus/class-routines.md

 ## Focal Weekly Reading

 The diversity of students’ inquiries on the four projects and thus range of reading is unavoidable and important.
-However, as a response to the need expressed by past students for some shared referents, one focal reading will be assigned each week to be discussed in various modes (to be specified), such as annotations posted online ahead of class, time-limited spoken reports on the nine categories of note-taking, guided close reading, and [five-phase dialogue](http://www.faculty.umb.edu/pjt/FivePhaseFormat.html).
+However, as a response to the need expressed by past students for some shared referents, one focal reading will be assigned each week to be discussed in various modes (to be specified), such as annotations posted online ahead of class, time-limited spoken reports on the nine categories of note-taking, guided close reading, and {{% resource_link "4e92a3b1-bdc8-4a6a-8cce-906611a1d57a" "five-phase dialogue" %}}.

 ## Workshop